Valley Metro: Color schemes

 On December 27, 2008, Valley Metro introduced a new logo, replacing the "V" logo that had been in place since 1993.
 The green and purple colors were retained, but the green was made lighter and the purple was made darker.
 The new logo as well as the new shades of green and purple were introduced on the Valley Metro LINK arterial bus rapid transit service, as well as a new interior color scheme.

 On October 30, 2009, Valley Metro introduced a concept paint scheme on two New Flyer C40LFR's which are serving as demonstration units for the new scheme.
 The scheme consists of a silver body with a green and purple swoosh going from forward of the front wheel to the rear of the CNG tanks.
 Riders were provided surveys which were collected and information reviewed.
 This scheme became official on all RPTA-owned buses (not including the LINK buses) built since 2010.
 The LINK buses used a variant of this scheme, with a purple front instead of silver.
+That scheme would go on to be used on RPTA-owned buses between 2016 and 2018.

 In 2010, the City of Tempe introduced a variant of the new Valley Metro scheme with a green front instead of silver on one New Flyer L40LFR.
 This became the official scheme for all Tempe-owned buses starting with the 2011 New Flyer C40LFRs.

 In 2013, the City of Phoenix introduced a new scheme for its fleet.
 They differ from the RPTA- and Tempe-owned fleet in that the body is mostly painted white and the green and purple swoosh wraps around the front and rear of the bus.
 This modification in design was likely made to accommodate advertisements below the windows, since the City of Phoenix is the only operator (other than Valley Metro Rail) that allows advertisements on its fleet.

+2019 saw an updated version of the LINK scheme for RPTA-owned buses, this time with a darker shade of purple with the swoosh becoming lime-colored.
+This livery became adopted by the Phoenix-owned fleet from 2020 onwards, but returning to a green-colored swoosh.